djlogan2/icclegacy/README.md

 # icclegacy
 A library to interact with the legacy ICC server from Node/Javascript

+This is a work in progress.
+I am writing this primarily for my own purposes to add to another ICC related project.
+Thus, there are going to be lots of things that aren't possible right away.
+Error messaging doesn't work as well as it needs to, etc.

+Feel free to pull and add to the code if you so desire.
+I will do my best to let you know if I have to change the code to meet my own needs, and of course I will do my best to make sure I can fit within the existing framework if you write it.

+Here are the hooks and methods written so far:
 ```const Legacy = require('../legacy').LegacyICC;

 const legacy = new Legacy({